vmullet/MasterCook/README.md

 At the root of the project, you have also a templates folder to store base templates for the main design of the website (menu,header,footer,css/js imports...)

-The main template used everywhere in this website is **base_layout.html** in templates root folder
+The main template used everywhere in this website is **base_layout.html** in templates folder at project root

+Templates for modal confirmation and pagination are in utils apps' templates.

 ### Custom Settings